Echtzeitsysteme/gips-seams-2023-artifact-vm/tutorial/tutorial.md

 	- If you are using Linux, you can find if virtualization is enabled via the termin:
 	`$ egrep -c '(vmx|svm)' /proc/cpuinfo`
 	(The return value must be `>=1`.)
+- **Error: Failed to load the NVRAM store from the file (VERR_PATH_NOT_FOUND)**: Especially in newer VirtualBox versions, we found that this error could occur.
+Possible solution (sorted descending regarding effort):
+	- Try to reboot your computer after installing VirtualBox.
+	- Try to re-install VirtualBox.
+	- Try to install the [Extension pack for VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+	- If all the steps above could not help, try installing an older version of VirtualBox (e.g., 6.1).

 ### Problems/Hints for usage of the VM